akoidan/pychat/README.md

  2. Rename [chat/production_example.py](chat/production.py) to `chat/production.py`.
 And And replace it with your data.
  3. Install python packages with `pip install -r requirements.txt`.
  4. Create database: `echo "create database django CHARACTER SET utf8 COLLATE utf8_general_ci" | mysql`.If you need to add remote access to mysql: `CREATE USER 'root'@'192.168.1.0/255.255.255.0';` `GRANT ALL ON * TO root@'192.168.1.0/255.255.255.0';`
+ 5. Fill database with tables: `./manage.py init_db && ./manage.py sync_db`
- 5. Populate project files: `sh download_content.sh all`
+ 6. Populate project files: `sh download_content.sh all`

 ### Start services and run:
  - Start `mysql` server if it's not started.